 There are assumptions when it comes to boondocking.
 Among them is the thought that it’s idyllic– camping under the stars, pointing out constellations before falling asleep under a tree canopy to the sound of a babbling brook and chirping birds.
 While those scenarios can absolutely happen, finding those locations requires some effort.

 For starters, not every boondocking location will be scenic and worthy of an Instagram post.
-There will be times where practicality takes priority, and an empty parking lot or rest stop might be the best option.
+There will be times when practicality takes priority, and an empty parking lot or rest stop might be the best option.

 Luckily, there isn’t just one way to discover a good boondocking spot for your RV.
 Whether you’re looking for that mesmerizing, secluded location or somewhere to hold you over to your next stop, these five ways to find your next boondocking spot will help you get started.